 For a Master Bedroom we are designing currently we decide to do a “Brown Wall”.
-As the color is consitent what became interesting is the texture.
+As the color is consistent what became interesting is the texture.

-Below we show 3 brown wallpapers in differnt textures and materials we are considering.From Left: Maya Romanoff Cozy 75% woll, Winfield Thybony Elegante Natural 90% Silk, Phillip Jeffries Suede Lounge.
+Below we show 3 brown wallpapers in different textures and materials we are considering.From Left: Maya Romanoff Cozy 75% woll, Winfield Thybony Elegante Natural 90% Silk, Phillip Jeffries Suede Lounge.

 It is most important to take a memo to the site and test light and touch to enjoy.

 Today I write about one or the first “Panoramic Wallpapers”.
-Les Sauvages de la Mer Pacifique” (Native peopoles of the Pacific Ocean.
+Les Sauvages de la Mer Pacifique” (Native peoples of the Pacific Ocean.
 First exhibited in Paris in 1806.
-Designed by Jean-Gabriel Charvet (1750-1829). produced by Macon, France.
+Designed by Jean-Gabriel Charvet (1750-1829).
+Produced by Macon, France.
 It sparkled a fashion for large scale decoration.
-They are not historically accurate but with artistic Licence.
-Shown recently at the de Young Museum in San Francisco.20 Panels depict the travels of British naval capitan Joseph Cook
+They are not historically accurate but with artistic License.
+Shown recently at the de Young Museum in San Francisco.20 Panels depict the travels of British naval captain Joseph Cook

 Unexpected beauty in this pattern wallpaper from Iona Crawford’d collection, in San Francisco at Donghia.